 Karu Arctic Bushcraft

-The first and last of the course will have shelter nights in a cabin or hotel, so that you are well rested before and after the course.
+The first and last night of the course will be in a cabin or hotel, so that you are well rested before and after the course.

 Who is the course for?